lukaso/gimp-ai/README.md

 1. Open GIMP
 2. Go to `Filters > AI > AI Plugin Settings`
-3. Configure your API key and endpoint for your chosen LLM provider
+3. Configure your API key for your chosen LLM provider (OpenAI or Anthropic)

 ## Usage